 Head Football Coach, University of Georgia

-Kirby Smart is the Head Football Coach of the University of Georgia, who in 2017 coached the Bulldogs to a 12 win season, the team’s first SEC title since 2005, and a thrilling double-overtime victory over Oklahoma in the Rose Bowl.
+Kirby Smart is the Head Football Coach of the University of Georgia, who coached the Bulldogs to back-to-back national championship victories in 2022 and 2023.
+Prior to that, the team hadn't won a title since 1980.
+In 2017, he coached the Bulldogs to a 12-win season, the team’s first SEC title since 2005, and a thrilling double-overtime victory over Oklahoma in the Rose Bowl.

 Smart was the defensive coordinator for the University of Alabama from 2008-2015 and became known for his legendary defensive units, winning multiple coaching awards and helping the Crimson Tide secure three National Championships.